Rovers (Australia): Motorsport

-All Rover Motorsport activities were stopped in the early 2000s because of a loss of insurance, but a new affiliation with the Confederation of Australian Motorsport led to the resumption of Rover Motorsport.
-Victoria successfully ran its inaugural championship series in 2008/2009 and South Australia running its own five round series in 2011, Queensland's Banana Bash has faced similar insurance problems to the point a few year's events were run without actual motorsport racing taking place but as of 2012 vehicles have returned.
+All Rover Motorsport activities were stopped in the early 2000s because of a loss of insurance, but a new affiliation with the CAMS led to the resumption of Rover Motorsport.
+Victoria successfully ran its inaugural championship series in 2008/2009 and South Australia running its own five-round series in 2011, Queensland's Banana Bash has faced similar insurance problems to the point a few year's events were run without actual motorsport racing taking place but as of 2012 vehicles have returned.

 Rover property

 Rovers maintain and manage a number of properties.
-The Victorian Branch Rover Council, through a committee, manages properties built and funded by the Rovers, including two ski lodges and Mafeking Rover Park which are used by Scouts and Rovers, some from other states.
-During Summer months the Bogong Chalet is maintained and supplied by Rovers, mainly from Victoria.
-Carr Villa ski lodge on Ben Lomond, Tasmania was built and is owned and funded by a local Rover Crew.
+The Victorian Branch Rover Council, through a committee, manages properties built and funded by the Rovers, including two ski lodges and Mafeking Rover Park which are used by scouts and rovers, some from other states.
+During Summer months the Bogong Chalet is maintained and supplied by rovers, mainly from Victoria.

-Notable former Australian Rovers

-Dick Smith - recipient of the Baden-Powell Award in 1966.
+Carr Villa ski lodge on Ben Lomond, Tasmania was built and is owned and funded by a local unit.